Cigna beats profit estimates on pharmacy benefits strength, raises FY sales view

 (Reuters) - Cigna Corp CI.N beat estimates for quarterly profit on Thursday and raised its full-year sales forecast, driven by higher sales in its newly revamped health services unit that mainly houses its pharmacy benefits management business.

-The health insurer in September rebranded the unit to Evernorth, which comprises the pharmacy benefits management business it acquired through the 2018 buyout of Express Scripts as well as its specialty pharmacy business Accredo.
+The company, however, said it was expecting higher medical costs related to COVID-19 and a recovery in demand for healthcare services to more typical levels for the rest of the year, echoing warnings of its rivals UnitedHealth UNH.N, Anthem Inc ANTM.N and Humana Inc HUM.N.

-Adjusted revenue from Evernorth rose about 20% to $29.83 billion in the third-quarter, driven by a 22% jump in adjusted pharmacy prescription volumes.
+Cigna is banking on growth in the unit that offers government-backed health plans as well as Medicare Advantage plans for people over 65 or those with disabilities, to bolster its profit.
+It expects the Medicare Advantage business to record a 10% to 15% membership growth in 2021.

-The company raised its 2020 revenue forecast to about $158 billion, from its previous outlook of $154 billion to $156 billion.
-It also raised the lower end of its adjusted profit expectations, forecasting full-year adjusted earnings of $18.30 to $18.60 per share, compared with the previous $18.00 to $18.60.
+For the latest quarter, adjusted revenue from Evernorth unit, which includes the Express Scripts pharmacy benefit management business it purchased in 2018, rose about 20% to $29.83 billion, driven by a 22% jump in adjusted pharmacy prescription volumes.

-Cigna’s medical care ratio - the amount spent on medical claims versus the income from premiums - worsened to 82.6% in the quarter from 80.5% a year ago, as demand began to normalize for elective healthcare services that were postponed during the height of the pandemic.
+Cigna raised its 2020 revenue forecast to about $158 billion from $154 billion to $156 billion estimated previously.

-Rivals UnitedHealth UNH.N, Anthem Inc ANTM.N and Humana Inc HUM.N have also warned of higher costs in the second half of the year as demand for healthcare services normalizes and due to COVID-19 testing and treatment related expenses, but stuck to their long-term growth forecasts.
+It also tightened its adjusted profit expectations, forecasting full-year earnings of $18.30 to $18.60 per share, compared with its previous expectations of $18 to $18.60.

-Excluding items, Cigna earned $4.41 per share, beating the average analyst estimate of $4.24, according to IBES data from Refinitiv.
+Excluding items, Cigna earned $4.41 per share, beating estimates of $4.24, according to IBES data from Refinitiv.

 Reporting by Manojna Maddipatla in Bengaluru; Editing by Saumyadeb Chakrabarty and Anil D’Silva